-Response: The proposed text amendment will reduce the number of residential units within the Rural Tier.
-The Indian Trails Grove property is ideally located to provide critical connections between various water bodies with the potential to contribute to enhancing water resources for all residents of Palm Beach County.
-The creation of the WHO will allow for additional development in the Agricultural Reserve Tier which is a Limited Urban Service Area (LUSA) where services are already available.
+Response: The Indian Trails Grove property is ideally located to provide critical connections between various water bodies with the potential to contribute to enhancing water resources for all residents of Palm Beach County.
+The proposed text amendment will reduce the number of residential units within the Rural Tier and provide additional land for regional water resources.
+The creation of the WHO will allow for additional development in the Agricultural Reserve Tier, which is a Limited Urban Service Area (LUSA) where services are already available.
 The proposed WHO will also provide for the development of workforce housing within the Tier.
 The Agricultural Reserve Tier has historically been developed with single family homes that are not attainable to middle income and low-income residents.
 This Overlay and Future Land Use amendment will ensure that residents with variable income levels have the opportunity to live within the Agricultural Reserve Tier.